subzeropt/Laboratorio-de-Software/README.md

 # Laboratorio-de-Software
-Codes made in the softawre Laboratory UC
+Bolck of codes made in the softawre Laboratory UC